ggiannarakis/ggiannarakis.github.io/_pages/about.md

 I work as a Data Scientist at HP.
 My background is in Applied Mathematics.
-I am interested in all things data science, with a special passion for experimentation, machine learning, and causal inference.
+I am interested in all things data science, with a special passion for experimentation and causal inference.

 I obtained the B.Sc. in Mathematics from the [University of Athens](https://en.math.uoa.gr/) in Greece, and the M.Sc. in Industrial and Applied Mathematics from the